kknb1982/pands-project/README.md

       plt.close()

 ### 3.2.7 Create histograms coloured by species
 Without being able to visually separate the different species of iris in the histogram plots it is difficult to tell which, if any, variables offer discrimination.
-Therefore, I used Seaborn [[4]](https://seaborn.pydata.org/) to create further histograms coloured by "species".
-I used a `for` loop to create each histogram in turn [[10]](https://www.w3schools.com/python/python_for_loops.asp) and an `if` statement to ensure graphs for all variables bar the species were created [[11](https://www.w3schools.com/python/python_conditions.asp).
+Seaborn was used [[4]](https://seaborn.pydata.org/) to create further histograms coloured by "species".
+A `for` loop creates each histogram in turn [[10]](https://www.w3schools.com/python/python_for_loops.asp) and an `if` statement ensures graphs for all variables bar the species are created [[11](https://www.w3schools.com/python/python_conditions.asp).

     def gethisto():
       for name in datafields:
          if name != species:

- In order to create the histogram I used Seaborn's `histplot` method with the following options [[26]](https://seaborn.pydata.org/generated/seaborn.histplot.html?highlight=histplot):
+ The histograms are created using Seaborn's `histplot` method with the following options [[26]](https://seaborn.pydata.org/generated/seaborn.histplot.html?highlight=histplot):
  * data source of the data as the dataframe,
  * x- axis data as the variable being called in the `for` loop,
  * hue (which colours the plot) by the species